nair0lf32/mcs/README.md

 Any contribution will be possible when license is added.

 ## Usage

-`git clone` the repository, then install the dependencies with:
+`git clone` the repository, then install the dependencies with `bundle install`

-`bundle install`

-You need to run it everytime there is changes in the dependancies
+also every time there is changes in the dependencies you need to install them

-Next, run the server with:

-`bundle exec jekyll serve`
+then, run the server with `bundle exec jekyll serve`

 The server will make the project available at: http://127.0.0.1:4000/MedicalCheatSheets/

 <!-- TODO:
-- add contributing, code of conduct, license support ressources...
+- add contributing, code of conduct, license support resources...
 -->